 Knowing what to do during cooling trends over classic patterns is easy.
 Making the right decisions on when fish scatter is much more difficult.
 When the water is cooling, you can focus on a spot or location.
 When the water warms during the fall, you need to focus on a process.
 The process of covering as much water as possible and fishing through a milk run of good locations knowing you will find fish scattered.

 When faced with warming trends and scattered fish, many fish will be transitioning and trolling crankbaits can be a great way to target these fish.
 When fish transition and travel between point A, and point B, they typically take the shortest and easiest route.
-What this means is that primary main lake contours and the old river channel on reservoirs essentially become underwater highways for traveling fish.
+What this means is that the primary main lake contours and the old river channel on reservoirs essentially become underwater highways for traveling fish.
 Cover water over big locations.
 For specifically targeting big fish, bigger profiles typically catch bigger fish.
 Don’t be afraid to double the length and profile from what you would typically use the rest of the year.

 When faced with transitioning and scattered fish, don’t get hung up on an icon or waypoint as in thinking that you troll until you find the fish and then assume that you will catch more fish from the same location.
-Instead focus on your fish per hour.
+Instead, focus on your fish per hour.
 On a tough bite, I am happy with a bite an hour.
 Two bites an hour would be considered good in some cases.
 Anticipate a grind where you simply put in the time over a general location and pick fish off one at a time.
 Because fish are scattered, you need to get in the groove where you are probable that you contact so many fish per hour by traveling a set distance.

 Remember as well that scattered fish often have a much more difficult temperament in that these fish are not competing with other fish and in some cases, are stressed from the distances traveled.
 This is exactly why I love to troll crankbaits in the fall when dealing with tough conditions.
 Not only do I cover water and contact more fish, I can also do a better job of getting a reaction strike by using speed to trigger fish.

-This fall season, catch some of the biggest walleye of the year by matching up your fishing strategies to the general cooling or warming trends happening on the water.
+This fall season, catch some of the biggest walleye of the year by matching up your fishing strategies and patterns to the general cooling or warming trends happening on the water.
 Don’t watch the calendar, watch the temperature gauge.